Gutzwiller approximation approach to the SU(4) $t$-$J$ model: Abstract

 \section{Abstract}

-We develop the Gutzwiller approximation method to obtain the renormalized Hamiltonian of the SU(4) $t$-$J$ model, with the corresponding renormalization factors.
+We develop the Gutzwiller approximation method to obtain the renormalized Hamiltonian of the SU(4) $t$-$J$ model with the corresponding renormalization factors.
 Subsequently, a mean-field theory is employed on the renormalized Hamiltonian of the model on the honeycomb lattice under the scenario of a cooperative condensation of carriers moving in the resonating valence bond state of flavors.
-In particular, we find the extended $s$-wave superconductivity is much more favorable than the $d+id$ superconductivity in the doping range close to quarter filling.
-The pairing states of the SU(4) case reveal the property that the spin-singlet pairing and the spin-triplet pairing can exist simultaneously.
+In particular, we find that the extended $s$-wave superconducting state is more favorable than the $d\pm id$-wave superconducting state in the doping range close to quarter filling.
+The pairing states of the SU(4) case reveal the property that the spin-singlet pairing and the spin-triplet pairing can coexist simultaneously.
 Our results might provide new insights into the twisted bilayer graphene system.